-Glasgow is literally jam packed with award winning places to eat, from a Michelin star, being listed in The Sunday Times Best 100 restaurants to TripAdvisor’s most highly rated pizza restaurant in the UK, you can easily spend your entire time in the city eating in top class restaurants.
-So here is a taster of just some of award winning restaurants Glasgow has to offer you.
+Glasgow is literally jam-packed with award winning places to eat, from Michelin awards, being listed in The Sunday Times Best 100 restaurants to TripAdvisor’s most highly rated pizza restaurant in the UK, you can easily spend your entire time in the city eating in top-class restaurants.
+So here is a taster of just some of award winning restaurants Glasgow has to offer.

-Meaning ‘eat well’ in Gaelic, Cail Bruich in the city’s West End has established itself as a top Scottish dining experience, leading to it being listed as one of ‘Britain’s 100 Best Restaurants’ in the Sunday Times in 2017.
-A family concern, run by the Charalambous brothers Chris and Paul, Cail Bruich’s menu boasts an innovative use of the Scottish larder, with many ingredients hand-foraged from the local area.
-Each season brings exciting new ideas, meaning the wow factor is guaranteed at any time of the year.
+Meaning ‘eat well’ in Gaelic, Cail Bruich in the city’s West neighbourhood has established itself as a top Scottish dining experience.
+It was named as one of the 'Top 50 restaurants in the UK' in The Good Food Guide 2020 by Waitrose & Partners and one of ‘Britain’s 100 Best Restaurants’ in the Sunday Times in 2017.
+A family affair, run by the Charalambous brothers Chris and Paul, Cail Bruich’s menu boasts an innovative use of the Scottish larder, with many ingredients hand-foraged from the local area.
+Each season brings exciting new ideas, meaning the 'wow' factor is guaranteed at any time of the year.

-Snuggled in the city’s West End, and known as ‘The Chip’s little sister’ (The Ubiquitous Chip) this restaurant, café and bar is a Michelin Bib Gourmand 2016 award winner and every year since 2012.
+Snuggled in the city’s west neighbourhoods, and known as ‘The Chip’s little sister’ (The Ubiquitous Chip) this restaurant, café and bar won a Michelin Bib Gourmand every year straight from 2012-2016.
 Often described as “fine dining without the white linen” this cosy restaurant is a place where you can truly indulge in award winning Scottish cuisine.
-Renowned for their local ingredients, much of which is grow by themselves on their small farm just outside Glasgow, Stravaigin is a place where you can enjoy local produce with a global twist in a completely rustic atmosphere.
-And on top of all that they also serve some of the best whisky, gin and craft beer in town.
+Renowned for their local ingredients, much of which is growing by themselves on their small farm just outside Glasgow, Stravaigin is a place where you can enjoy local produce with a global twist in a completely rustic atmosphere.
+And on top of all that, they also serve some of the best whisky, gin and craft beer in town.

-Another Michelin Bib Gourmand 2016 award winner is the Finnieston neighbourhood’s, Ox and Finch.
+Winner of yet another Michelin Bib Gourmand in 2018 is the Finnieston neighbourhood’s, Ox and Finch.
 This contemporary sharing dining experience is one of the hottest places is town.
 Run by the former chef of the McLaren Formula 1 team, Jonathan McDonald, there’s no surprise that this trendy and eclectic eatery is a favourite amongst visitors and locals alike.
-With a well-deserved buzz around it this is a must-book restaurant if you plan to visit during your time in the city, especially if you don’t want to miss out.
+With a well-deserved buzz around it, this is a must-book in advance restaurant if you plan to visit during your time in the city.

-Under the same roof as Mono is Monorail Music, a gem of a record shop run by Stephen Pastel aka Stephen McRobbie from 80s+90s “indie band” The Pastels.
-The band were a key act of the UK independent music scene of the 1980s and also had the infamous Kirk Cobain as a fan.
+Under the same roof as Mono is Monorail Music, a gem of a record shop run by Stephen Pastel aka Stephen McRobbie from 80s and 90s “indie band” The Pastels.
+The band were a key act of the UK independent music scene of the 1980s and also had none other than Kirk Cobain as a fan.